nanobox-io/nanobox-docs/source/images/index.html.md

 ---
 title: Images
+seo_title: Use Docker Images for Data Components
+description: Images build and configure databases, caches, job queues, etc. for use with Nanobox.
 ---

 Images build and configure supporting data services such as databases, caches, job queues, etc. They are Docker images that include scripts unique to Nanobox.